Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Antivirus
 - [x] Design powerful malicious software
 - [x] Asymmetric backdoor

+**Explanation**: Cryptovirology involves the application of cryptographic techniques to create powerful and destructive malware, with ransomware being a notable example.
+In ransomware attacks, cryptography is often employed to encrypt a victim's files, rendering them inaccessible until a ransom is paid to the attacker for the decryption key.

 #### Q112.
 What does a metamorphic virus do?